hst12/Starfield-Tools---ContentCatalog.txt-fixer/Common/Readme.txt

+It seems like the Starfield vehicle update has fixed the Contentcatalog.txt bug, at least on my side so far.

+The mod manager section of the tool will continue to be updated and will move to a stand-alone tool later.

 Checks ContentCatalog.txt file automatically when launched.

 This tool would not have been possible without the invaluable contributions of ZeeOgre who spent many hours testing, troubleshooting and offering advice.